 JJUA55250U Jean Monnet course: Transatlantic Climate Change and Energy Law

-Individual governmental entities such as the European Union and the United States, their member states, as well as the European Economic Area (EEA) and its members, are involved in trying to reduce the impacts of climate change and move away from fossil fuels.
-There is much to be learned in understanding what actions the EU, EEA, and US are taking, the reasons for those actions, and whether improvements can be made.
+Individual governmental entities such as the European Union and the United States, and their member states, are involved in trying to reduce the impacts of climate change and move away from fossil fuels.
+There is much to be learned in understanding what actions the EU and the US are taking, the reasons for those actions, and whether improvements can be made.
 Analyzing and comparing the various approaches will render new ideas for how best to approach the climate change and energy -related issues and, it is hoped, spread the wealth of experience that is being learned on both sides of the Atlantic Ocean.

-The course builds on the Bachelor degree both as far as international, European law and will illustrate the use of the comparative method in practice.
+This course was established through the financial support of the EU Jean Monnet Programme in 2019 and builds on the bachelor degree both as far as international, European law.
+The course will illustrate the use of the comparative method in practice.
 The course does not require that other Master courses have been followed.

 The activities include several innovative components:

-- Live teleconferencing sessions every Monday from 16.15-18, where students will learn about International/EU/US as well as Denmark/Colorado/Norway responses to climate change and the energy transition;
+- Live teleconferencing sessions every Monday from 16.15-18, where students will learn about International/EU/US as well as Denmark and Colorado responses to climate change and the energy transition;

-- Student preparation and presentation of policy papers [students in the three locations will be organized into “teams” to work collaboratively to prepare a document that: (a) compares various policies; (b) recommends potential new policies; and (c) assesses the opportunities and risks associated with implementation of the new policies).
-Students will meet in person with their peers in Oslo, Norway and together in their “teams” present briefings to the various audiences.
-Seminar expenses to be paid by the Jean Monnet Programme;
+- Student preparation and presentation of policy papers: students in the two locations will be organized into “teams” to work collaboratively to prepare a document that: (a) compares various policies; (b) recommends potential new policies; and (c) assesses the opportunities and risks associated with implementation of the new policies).
+Students will present their briefings in teams to the various audiences.

 Read more here: https://www.law.du.edu/transatlantic-climate-change-energy-law